Skip to content

 TransparencyYesNo (flatten first)

-Typical file sizeSmaller at same visual qualityLarger but universal
+Typical file sizeSmaller at similar lookLarger but universal

 WorkflowRecommendation

-Production websiteKeep WebP with JPEG fallback in HTML
+Production websiteKeep WebP, add JPEG fallback if needed

 Client email bundleConvert to JPEG

-Design review in slidesJPEG or PNG depending on transparency
+Design review in slidesJPEG, or PNG if you need transparency

 1. Open the file in Paint.